Chapter 17: Long Live the King

 “I suppose it’s the same everywhere,” Aodh grumbled.

-“Mind you,” she picked up one of the blades and examined its workmanship, “I can think of several farmers and their wives who’d think these fine weapons.”
+“Mind you,” she picked up one blade and examined its workmanship, “I can think of several farmers and their wives who’d think these fine weapons.”
 She grinned.
-“Perhaps I could buy you a drink and we could chat about a profitable arrangement?”
+“Perhaps I could buy you a drink, and we could chat about a profitable arrangement?”

 Aodh scratched his chin, then nodded.
 “I–”

-He was drowned out as a herald shouted, “Hear ye, Hear ye.
-Be it known that King Edal is dead, gored by a rogue boar.
+The herald’s shout drowned him out.
+“Hear ye, hear ye.
+Be it known: King Edal is dead, gored by a rogue boar.
 Long live King Sagen!”

 The listening crowd chanted the new king’s name, but their cheers were weak and unenthusiastic.
 Shopkeepers and merchants began covering their stalls.
-No one would be selling today.
+No one would sell today.
 No one would insult King Edal’s memory by doing so.
 The only people to profit would be tavern keepers.

 “That drink sounds like a good idea.”
-Aodh threw tarps over the wagon on which his weapons were displayed.
-Then he turned to a redhaired lad.
+Aodh threw tarps over his wagon.
+Then he turned to a red-haired lad.
 “Aaren, look after things.
 I’ll be back later.”

-The boy nodded and went back to whittling.
+“Yes, sir,” the boy said and went back to whittling.

-“Bring one of your blades, so I can examine it,” Tomas suggested, wondering if the king had really died by a boar.
+“Bring one of your blades, so I can examine it,” Rebekah suggested, wondering how the king had really died.
 She’d bet half her fortune there’d been foul play.
 She’d bet the other half she could predict the gossip that’d be flying around by nightfall.

-Sagen’s eyes followed a hawk as he sat on the window seat, a spot that he hadn’t moved from for hours.
+Sagen’s eyes followed a hawk as he sat on the window seat, a spot he hadn’t moved from for hours.
 He hadn’t attended the hunt.
-There’d been some pointless argument with the Lord of Lorness and, as Gaelib was going, he’d decided not to.
+After an argument with Gaelib, he’d decided not to go.
+Instead, he had roamed the quiet castle and the gardens, pondering the best way to respond to the steward’s uncharacteristic, barbed words.

 Sagen was afraid to assume the throne.
-He wasn’t ready.
+Although he was thirty-five, he wasn’t ready.

 Father should still be alive, should have lived many more years.